Singapore League Cup: Previous League Cup tournament (1997)

 A competition called the Singapore League Cup was also held in Singapore in 1997.
 In that year it was won by the Singapore Armed Forces who defeated Geylang United 1-0 in the final.
 In 1998, that competition was renamed the Singapore Cup, and was opened to teams that do not play in the S.League.
 The Singapore Cup is now the major cup competition in Singapore football, and in recent years has involved invited teams from overseas in addition to teams playing in Singapore's local leagues.

-Past results
+Results

 Plate Tournament

 From 2012, a Plate Tournament was launched for the four teams that finished third in their respective groups.